 MP for Wolverhampton North East

 Sureena Brackenridge is the Labour (Co-op) MP for Wolverhampton North East, elected in July 2024.
-She serves on the Education Committee (since October 2024) and has previously sat on committees for the Finance (No. 2) Bill and the Non-Domestic Rating (Multipliers and Private Schools) Bill.
-Her career so far marks her as a backbench MP with a centre-left leaning and a detectable focus on education policy.
+She serves on the Education Committee and has previously sat on committees for the Finance (No. 2) Bill and the Non-Domestic Rating (Multipliers and Private Schools) Bill.
+Her voting pattern places her on the centre-left with high party loyalty.

 Generated 21 February 2026